Student Loan Information

 - Complete a Loan Request form and meet with a Financial Aid Advisor

 - Electronically sign the Master Promissory Note (MPN)

 Direct Subsidized Loans

-Direct Subsidized loans are a need based loan program for undergraduate students that are enrolled at least half time (>6 credits) and have remaining unmet need in their student budget.
+Direct Subsidized loans are a need based loan program for undergraduate students that are enrolled at least half time (6 or more credits) and have remaining unmet need in their student budget.
 There is a limit to the amount of loans a student can be awarded each year and semester.
 First year students (freshman) can borrow a maximum annual amount of $3,500 and second year students (sophomores) can borrow a maximum annual amount of $4,500.
-Students can only borrow subsidized loans up to 150% of their published program length.
-An example of 150%, a student that is enrolled in a two year Associate degree program can only receive subsidized loans up to three years.
 Students must complete a Free Application for Federal Student Aid (FAFSA) and a Federal Direct Loan Application at GC financial aid office to be considered for a Direct Subsidized Loan.

 Subsidized loans do not accrue interest while a student is in school.
 Students are always encouraged to make payments while attending school but are not required to.
-Students are given a six month grace period to make payment arrangements anytime they drop below half time (<6 credits), withdrawal, or graduate from school.
-After the six month grace period ends students are required to make payments with their loan servicer on each due date.
+Students are given a six month grace period to make payment arrangements anytime they drop below half time (less than 6 credits), withdrawal, or graduate from school.
+After the six month grace period ends, students are required to make payments with their loan servicer on each due date.
 Subsidized loans have a lifetime borrow limit of $23,000.

 Direct Unsubsidized Loans

-** Entrance & Exit counseling must be completed each year and will satisfy the requirement for both the subsidized & unsubsidized loan awards.
+**We strongly recommend that students participate in Entrance & Exit Loan counseling each year, this will satisfy the requirements for both the subsidized & unsubsidized loan awards.
 You may have to sign an additional Master Promissory Note**

 You Need to Know